letzya/tyk-schemas/README.md

     ],
 ```

-3. If you want intellisense to work for Tyk's config files you need VSCode to recognice `.conf` extension as json.
+3. If you want IntelliSense to work for Tyk's config files you need VSCode to recognise `.conf` extension as JSON.
    To achieve that add the following:
 ```json
     "files.associations": {